thomas-yanxin/KarmaVLM/README.md

 </a>

 # 🙏 Acknowledgement

-At the same time, I would like to thank the Shanghai Artificial Intelligence Laboratory for launching the Shusheng · Pu language model practice camp、[**InternStudio**](https://studio.intern-ai.org.cn/) providing valuable technical guidance and powerful computing power support for our projects!~
+We would like to express our heartfelt thanks to [**InternLM**](https://github.com/InternLM/InternLM) and [**InternStudio**](https://studio.intern-ai.org.cn/) of the Shanghai Artificial Intelligence Laboratory for providing valuable technical guidance and powerful computing power support for our projects.

 ```
 @misc{liu2023llava,
       title={Visual Instruction Tuning},